brwilkinson/AzureDeploymentFramework/docs/Naming_Standards.md

 +       - AZC1-FAB-ADF-S1-wafFW01
             - [Central US Deployment for Fabrikam organization, for ADF App team, deploying a Web App.
-                Firewall in Sandbox 1 Resource Group]
+                Firewall in Sandbox 1 Resource Group] !                   - The name that you provide: FW01

 +       - AZC1ADFS1SQL01
-            - [Central US Deployment (VM on internal Domain [15 char limit]) for ADF App team, deploying SQL01 VM in Sandbox 1 Resource Group]
+            - [Central US Deployment (VM on internal Domain [15 char limit]) for ADF App team, deploying SQL01 VM in Sandbox 1 Resource Group] !                   - The name that you provide: SQL01

 +       - AZC1-FAB-ADF-S1-nicSQL01
             - [A Network interface on the above Virtual Machine]